FaiTheFairy/authentik-helper/README.md

 ## Features

-- Invitations: create single-use links with name/username/email, expiry days; uses your Authentik invite flow.
+- Invitations: create single-use links with name/username/email and expiry; the helper passes these fields to Authentik so invite flows can pre-fill registration fields.
 - Membership: promote/demote users individually or in bulk, with optional promotion email.
 - Emails: branded HTML invitation and promotion emails via SMTP (Jinja templates).
 - Login: OIDC login (Authlib).
 Set `DISABLE_AUTH=true` for local testing only.